Dhole: Enemies and competitors

 In some areas, dholes are sympatric to tigers and leopards.
 Competition between these species is mostly avoided through differences in prey selection, although there is still substantial dietary overlap.
 Along with leopards, dholes typically target animals in the 30–175 kg range (mean weights of 35.3 kg for dhole and 23.4 kg for leopard), while tigers selected for prey animals heavier than 176 kg (but their mean prey weight was 65.5 kg).
 Also, other characteristics of the prey, such as sex, arboreality and aggressiveness, may play a role in prey selection.
 For example, dholes preferentially select male chital, whereas leopards kill both sexes more evenly (and tigers prefer larger prey altogether), dholes and tigers kill langurs rarely compared to leopards due to the leopards' greater arboreality, while leopards kill wild boar infrequently due to the inability of this relatively light predator to tackle aggressive prey of comparable weight.

 Tigers are dangerous opponents for dholes, as they have sufficient strength to kill a dhole with a single paw strike.
 Dhole packs are smaller in areas with higher tiger densities due to tigers directly killing dholes and stealing kills they made.
 The kleptoparasitism causes dholes to prefer hunting smaller animals because they can eat more of a smaller carcass before a tiger arrives to steal it.
 Direct predation can lead to lower reproductive and recruitment rates, lower hunting success rates and less food for the pups when a helper is killed, and potentially pack destabilization if one member of the breeding pair is killed.

 Dhole packs may steal leopard kills, while leopards may kill dholes if they encounter them singly or in pairs.
 There are numerous records of leopards being treed by dholes.
 Dholes were once thought to be a major factor in reducing Asiatic cheetah populations, though this is doubtful, as cheetahs live in open areas as opposed to forested areas favoured by dholes.
 Since leopards are smaller than tigers and are more likely to hunt dholes, dhole packs tend to react more aggressively toward them than they do towards tigers.

 Dhole packs occasionally attack Asiatic black bears, snow leopards and sloth bears.
 When attacking bears, dholes will attempt to prevent them from seeking refuge in caves and lacerate their hindquarters.

 Although usually antagonistic toward wolves, they may hunt and feed alongside one another.

+The dhole is also sympatric with the Indian wolf (Canis lupus pallipes) in parts of its range.
 There is at least one record of a lone wolf associating with a pair of dholes in Debrigarh Wildlife Sanctuary, and two observations in Satpura Tiger Reserve.
 They infrequently associate in mixed groups with golden jackals.
 Domestic dogs may kill dholes, though they will feed alongside them on occasion.